-During this programme, you will study health-related behaviour, addiction and treatment; public health, health promotion and behaviour change interventions; stress and stress management; chronic illness and its management; working with patients in the health care system, research methods and professional issues.
+You will also study health-related behaviour, addiction and treatment; public health, health promotion and behaviour change interventions; stress, chronic illness and its management; working with patients in the health care system, research methods and professional issues.

-For full-time students teaching is on Tuesdays and Thursdays and for part-time students it is on Tuesdays in year 1 and Thursdays in year 2.
+For full-time students teaching is normally on Tuesdays and Thursdays and for part-time students it is normally on Tuesdays in year 1 and Thursdays in year 2.

 For students wishing to undertake a placement, this may be full-time or part-time and will generally take place during the summer after the taught part of the course ends.

-Coursework includes case studies, health behaviour journal, designing health promotion materials, laboratory reports and essays.
+Coursework includes analysing case studies, a reflective log book, a health behaviour journal, designing health promotion materials, and a journal style article.

 This module aims to provide students with an opportunity for an in-depth, advanced study in a specific area of applied psychology, pertinent to the degree for which they are registered, guided by, but largely independent of, tutor support.
 Students are encouraged to apply appropriate principles of empirical research to an issue of their choice within the subject area of their degree registration.
 Students will be guided to present their research study in the form of a written journal article, using appropriate styles and conventions.

 This module aims to introduce students to the applications of health psychology to health promotion and in particular, to behaviour change.
 It aims to help students develop the skills to design and evaluate interventions.
 The module examines different settings for this work.